Difference between Manual VS Automated Backtesting: Which one is Right for you.

 See,

-understanding these differences help you to :
+understanding these differences helps you to :

-Develop data-driven, effective trading strategies tailored to your individual preferences and risk tolerance e.g you may consider manual backtesting if you prefer more control over your trading or you may opt for automatic trading, if you prefer Speed and Efficiency,
+Develop data-driven, effective trading strategies tailored to your individual preferences and risk tolerance e.g you may consider manual backtesting if you prefer more control over your trading or you may opt for automatic trading if you prefer Speed and Efficiency,

 Identifying these trading styles will let you optimize your strategies for optimal performance under diverse market conditions, helping you make informed trading decisions based on objective analysis and avoid pitfalls caused by biases.